SunWenJu123/Co2In/README.md

 # Co$^2$In

->   Official repository paper: "Co$^2$In: a Bi-level Memory Incremental Learning Framework with Knowledge Encoding, Consolidation, and Integration"
+>   Official repository of paper: "Co$^2$In: a Bi-level Memory Incremental Learning Framework with Knowledge Encoding, Consolidation, and Integration"

 ![image-20240222181146274](img/README/image-20240222181146274.png)